Madeira

 Seasons and Conditions

 The Algarve is the most forgiving destination year-round.
-Spring arrives in January, summers are long and warm at 25–27°C, and even winter maintains average temperatures around 16°C. The sailing season is technically twelve months, though July and August are the most reliable for consistent sun and manageable winds.
+Spring arrives in January, summers are long and warm at 25–27°C, and even winter maintains average temperatures around 16°C. July and August are the most reliable for consistent sun and manageable winds.
 The summer afternoons on the west coast can produce gusty sea breezes — Force 5–6 — that require attention, but these are predictable and temporary.

 The central coast around Lisbon and Cascais has stronger prevailing winds — the Nortada, a reliable northerly that blows at 15–25 knots on summer afternoons — which makes for exhilarating sailing but requires a capable crew.
-Mornings are typically calm and manageable; plan to be in harbour or at anchor by early afternoon if the Nortada is forecast.
+Mornings are typically calm; plan to be in harbour or at anchor by early afternoon if the Nortada is forecast.

-The Azores have the most variable conditions of any Portugal charter destination.
+The Azores have the most variable conditions.
 The July–August window is the most stable, with settled high-pressure systems producing calm passages and warm water.
-The shoulder months of June and September are feasible for experienced crews but require careful weather routing.
 The Azores High — the pressure system that bears the archipelago's name — can bring days of glassy calm in summer; a mixed blessing for sailors who prefer wind.

 Seasons at a Glance